 As you can see in Figure 12: Snapshot control panel, the Snapshot List sub panel allows you to filter snapshots from database to find the snapshot you want to load.
-However, have in mind that this filter is "context dependent", which means that the snapshots which will appear in the list by clicking on the filter button (Filter) are the one that correspond to your filter criteria AND the selected context in the Context Control Panel.
+However, have in mind that this filter is "context dependent", which means that the snapshots which will appear in the list by clicking on the filter button (Filter) are the one that means that the snapshots which will appear in the list by clicking on the filter button (are the one that correspond to your filter criteria AND the selected context in the Context Control Panel.
 If the filter is cleared (which you can obtain by clicking on the button Reset filter parameters), you will search for all the snapshots in database that correspond to the selected context.